hugo-fixit/docs/content/en/documentation/basics/index.md

   keywords = ["Hugo", "FixIt"]
   # site default theme ["light", "dark", "auto"]
   defaultTheme = "auto"
-  # public git repo url only then enableGitInfo is true
-  gitRepo = ""
   # {{< version 0.1.1 >}} which hash function used for SRI, when empty, no SRI is used
   # ["sha256", "sha384", "sha512", "md5"]
   fingerprint = ""